-Pie Chart in QlikView is very useful to display the Country wise, Region Wise Sales etc. In this article we will show you, How to Create Pie Chart in QlikView with example.
-For this we are going to use the data present in the following Excel table.
+Pie Chart in QlikView is very useful to display the Country wise, Region Wise Sales, etc. Let us see how to Create Pie Chart in QlikView with an example.
+For this QlikView Pie Chart demo, we are going to use the data present in the following Excel table.

-From the below screenshot you can see that, we are loading the above specified excel sheet into the QlikView.
-I suggest you to refer Import data from Excel to QlikView article to understand the steps involved in importing the excel tables.
+From the screenshot below, see that we are loading the above specified excel sheet into the QlikView.
+Refer Import data from Excel to QlikView article to understand importing the excel tables.

 Create a Pie Chart in QlikView

-In this example we will find out, which country had the maximum share (big slice) of the sales.
+In this QlikView Pie Chart example, we find out which country had the maximum share (big slice) of the sales.
 For this, we are going to use the Country Column as the dimension data, and the Sales Amount expression as the slice size.

-We can create a QlikView pie chart in multiple ways: Right-click on the Report area will open the Context menu.
-From the context menu, Please select the New Sheet Object, and then select the Charts.. option.
+We can create a QlikView pie chart in multiple ways: Right-click on the Report area opens the Context menu.
+Please select the New Sheet Object, and then select the Charts.. option.

 Second approach: Please navigate to Layout Menu, select the New Sheet Object, and then select the Charts.. option

-Either ways, it will open a new window to create a Pie Chart.
-As you can see from the below screenshot, we assigned a new name to our chart, and then selected the Pie Chart as the chart type
+Either way, it opens a new window to create a Pie Chart.
+Here, we assigned a new name to our chart, and then selected the Pie Chart as the chart type

-Please select the Dimension column that you want to use in your Pie chart.
+Please select the Dimension column to use in the QlikView Pie chart.
 For this example, we are adding the Country dimension to the used dimension section.

-Once you click the Next button at Dimension page, it will open the Expression page and on top of that, a pop up window called Edit Expression will be opened.
-You can use this window to write the custom expression for the Pie Chart data, or you can select the Columns.
+Clicking the Next button at Dimension page opens the Expression page.
+On top of that, a pop-up window called Edit Expression opened.
+Use this window to write the custom expression for the QlikView Pie Chart data, or select the Columns.

-As you can see from the below screenshot, we are selecting the Filed as Sales Amount, and Aggregation as Sum.
-Note, if you know how to write an expression then you can simply write it on the empty space under the Expression OK section
+Here, we are selecting the Filed as Sales Amount, and Aggregation as Sum.
+Note, if you know how to write an expression, then write it on the empty space under the Expression OK section

-Click OK button to close the edit expression window, and then click Next button.
+Click the OK button to close the edit expression window, and then click the Next button.

-Here you can specify the sorting order for the dimensions.
-In this example, you can sort the countries by Name in Ascending, or Descending order.
+Here, specify the sorting order for the dimensions.
+In this example, we sort the country Names in Ascending order.

-Next page is used to change the look, and style of a Pie chart.
-Here you can select the 3D Pie chart, or 2D Pie chart.
+The next page is to change the look and style of a Pie chart.
+Here, we can select the 3D Pie chart or 2D Pie chart.

-Presentation page is used to alter the Pie chart settings:
+Presentation page is to alter the QlikView Pie chart settings:

-- Pop-up Labels: When you hover your mouse on pie chart, It will display the corresponding Expression Value, and the Dimension name.
-In this example, it will display the Country Name, and Sales Amount
+- Pop-up Labels: Hovering mouse on the pie chart displays the corresponding Expression Value and the Dimension name.
+In this example, it displays the Country Name and Sales Amount

-- Highlight: When you hover your mouse on pie chart, the slice will push a bit forward (we can say highlighted)
+- Highlight: Hovering mouse on the pie chart slice push a bit forward (we can say it highlighted).

-Colors page is very useful to change the Color pattern of the Pie chart.
-From the below screenshot you can see that, we are leaving it default settings.
+The Colors page is very useful to change the QlikView Pie Chart Color pattern.
+Here, we are leaving it default settings.

 Next, we are formatting the Expression value.
-This will be reflected only when you display the data labels, or data points.
-As we all know the Sum of Sales Amount is money so we are selecting the money.
+It only reflects when we display the data labels or data points.
+As we all know the Sum of Sales Amount is money, so we are selecting the money.

-Please change the Font family, style, and size of the font as per your requirements.
-From the below screenshot you can see that, we changes the Font to Calibri, and font size to 12
+Please change the Font family, style, and size of the font as per requirements.
+Here, we change the Font to Calibri and font size to 12

-Caption page is used to stylized the QlikView Pie Chart Caption.
-It means, color, background, position etc. Once you done, click the Finish button.
-As you can see we changed the Font color
+The Caption page stylized the QlikView Pie Chart Caption.
+It means color, background, position, etc. Once completed, click the Finish button.
+Here, we changed the Font color.

-Let me hover over my mouse on Australia region.
-As you can see from the below screenshot, it is slicing up with the Data label.
+Let us hover over the mouse in the Australia region.
+From the screenshot below, see it is slicing up with the Data label.